Teaching

 WATER 202: Laboratory course to accompany WATER 201 Introduction to Water Science.

-ENV SCI 305/505: Environmental Systems (Environmental Fate and Transport)
+ENV SCI 305/505: Environmental Fate and Transport (Environmental Systems)

 Environmental systems explores the physical and chemical aspects of natural environmental processes.
 The course focuses on the movement, transformation, and fate of materials and contaminants in surface water, groundwater, and atmosphere systems.
 Concepts include advection, dispersion, sorption, biogeochemical transformations, and other processes that control the movement of nutrients and contaminants in the natural environment.

-WATER 444/644: Geochemistry of Natural Waters (Aqueous Geochemistry)
+WATER 444/644: Aqueous Geochemistry (Geochemistry of Natural Waters)

 This course explores the theory and application of aqueous geochemistry principles to the study of surface and groundwater systems at low to moderate temperatures.
 The class will focus on inorganic processes including the hydrologic cycle, chemical weathering, chemical activities in natural waters, thermodynamics, kinetics, acid/base equilibria, carbonate chemistry, acid water systems, heavy metals, redox reactions, and saline waters.